UseToolSuite UseToolSuite

 6-bit groups: 010010 000110 010101 101100

-This process is completely deterministic and reversible — the same input always produces the same output, and the output can always be decoded back to the exact original input.
-There is no randomness, no key, and no secret involved.
+The process is deterministic and reversible.
+The same input always produces the same output, and the output always reverses to the input.
+There’s no randomness, no key, no salt.

-JWT (JSON Web Token) payloads are Base64URL-encoded, making them look encrypted.
-But the payload is readable by anyone:
+JWT payloads are Base64URL-encoded, so they look like encrypted strings.
+But the payload is readable by anyone with a browser:

-// JWT payload — fully readable without any key
+// A standard JWT — the payload is readable without any key

 const token = 'eyJhbGciOiJIUzI1NiJ9.eyJ1c2VyIjoiYWRtaW4iLCJyb2xlIjoic3VwZXJ1c2VyIn0.xxx';